jklsnt/website/README.md

 # website

-the official website, for sanity.gq. rewritten.
+the official website, for jklsnt. rewritten.

 planned stack: